2019 HSB Call to Artists is closed

 For the first time since the HSB started in 2000 the HSB will have a curator.
 Adelaide artist, writer, art critic and curator Stephanie Radok has been engaged by the Committee as the inaugural curator.
 Stephanie brings 30 years of experience of exhibitions local and international, to this exciting role.
 Generous support from the Beerenberg Foundation supports Stephanie's engagement as the 2019 HSB Curator.

-2019 HSB Transport and Crane Services Sponsors
+2019 HSB Transportation and Crane Services Sponsors

 April 16, 2018

-New 2019 HSB sponsors Northline Transport and Mount Barker Crane Hire/Halls Cranes are generously supporting the exhibition.
+New 2019 HSB sponsors Northline and Mount Barker Crane Hire/Halls Cranes are generously supporting the exhibition.
 Northline Transport is providing heavily discounted freight services and a nominated point of contact for artists requiring transport of large works to and from The Cedars.
 Mount Barker Crane Hire is providing free crane services for one day during the installation period and one day for de-installation after the close of the exhibition.

 2019 HSB Adelaide University Symposium